onichandame/github-action-npm-publish/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # leave as it is. auto generated

         with:
-          workspaces: 'lib1 lib2' # workspaces to publish separated by space
+          packages: 'lib1 lib2' # workspaces to publish separated by space
           mode: 'all' # fail the CI if any package fails publishing
+          tag_package: 'lib1' # create tag based on package
 ```

 Environmental variables:

-- workspaces: to publish packages under workspaces, specify the workspace names here. multiple workspaces should be separated by space.
+- packages: to publish packages in the monorepo, specify the package names here. multiple packages should be separated by space.
 If left blank, it is assumed that the entire repository is the package.
 - mode: `all` | `at_least_one`
   - all: all packages must succeed publishing
-  - at_least_one: at least package must succeed publishing
+  - at_least_one: at least one package must succeed publishing
+- tag_package: the name of the package being tracked in the git tag names.

 Note:

-1. Before entering the CI/CD pipeline, the version must have been bumped.
+1. Before entering the CI/CD pipeline, the version must have been already bumped.
 Otherwise the publish will fail due to conflict of version
 2. For private packages, the flag `--access restricted` will be used.
 For public packages, the flag `--access public` will be used